Hair loss in dogs: symptoms, causes and treatment

 Lice

-Lice not only cause the skin to itch but can also cause skin allergies.
+Lice are another parasitic cause of itchy skin.
 This nasty little parasite can cause immense discomfort for your dog and because of the constant scratching, your dog can lose hair and its skin can get infected.

-There are various products on the market to prevent lice infesting your dog, such as Dermacare Malaseb Shampoo and Fido’s Pyrethrin Shampoo for Dogs and Cats.
+There are various products on the market to prevent lice infesting your dog, such as Fido’s Pyrethrin Shampoo for Dogs and Cats.
 Before using any of these products, please consult your vet.

 Don’t just de-louse your dog, make sure you also disinfect and de-louse your dog’s bedding, blankets, carpets, soft toys and the furniture it lies on.